 Close your eyes for a second and remember the logos of Coca-Cola, Samsung, Starbucks, or SoundCloud.
 What’s the first thing that comes to mind?
 We bet you’re already visualizing the colors of these famous logos!

-Logo colors and logo color schemes play a pivotal role in any business’s branding efforts.
-When you are building your company’s image, the color scheme (or color palette) you choose will accompany you for years to come.
-Most people will recall the color and shape of a logo even before remembering the brand’s name.
+Logo colors and color schemes play a pivotal role in building a brand.
+When you build your company image, the color scheme (or palette) you choose will stay with you for years to come.
+Most people recall the color and shape of a logo even before remembering the brand name.